 Three ways to help create this desired culture are:

-• Create a cybersecurity plan that is well known, and referred to often
+- Create a cybersecurity plan that is well known, and referred to often

-• Launch cybersecurity education initiatives for employees
+- Launch cybersecurity awareness & education initiatives for employees along with regular and ongoing training sessions

-• Emphasise the importance of cybersecurity in all mass-communications with staff
+- Emphasise the importance of cybersecurity in all mass-communications with staff